The Gospel Of Musical Theatre halka açık

 continue reading

 If you're just joining us...
 It's priestly, it's profane, it's the queerest thing we've ever done – it's the Gospel of Musical Theatre, the podcast that dives deep into the spirituality of musical theatre!
-When we can't find any spiritual themes to talk about, we talk about the clothes and the chorus boys.
-Previous seasons: Season 1: Rodgers & Hamm…
+When we can't find any spiritual themes to talk about, we talk about the clothes and the chorus boys. ________________________________ Previous …

 continue reading

 Nathan and Peter welcome Ian Farthing, Vancouver-based actor & director and one of the original London ushers for the West End Production of Starlight Express (1984).
-We explore the theology & themes of Starlight Express – as well as Lloyd Webber’s more recent musical Sunset Boulevard (1993).
-We talk about: – Theatre as a vocation, and how vocation…
+We explore the theology & themes of Starlight Express – as well as Lloyd Webber’s more recent musical Sunset Boulevard (1993). ________________________________ We talk about: – Theatr…

 continue reading

-We descend into the depths of the Paris Opera for the 1986 musical phenomenon The Phantom of the Opera – a troubling story about abuse, lust, and the power of music.. and one of the most successful & beloved musicals of all time.
-We talk about: – Is the Phantom (or "Erik" as he’s known in the original novel) a serpent or a savior? – What is the rel…
+We descend into the depths of the Paris Opera for the 1986 musical phenomenon The Phantom of the Opera – a troubling story about abuse, lust, and the power of music.. and one of the most successful & beloved musicals of all time. ________________________________ We talk about: – The Phantom: Is the Phantom (or "Erik" as he’s known in the original n…

 continue reading

-Peterskins & Grumblethaniel (Peter & Nathan) ascend to the Heaviside Layer for a close theological reading of one of the strangest, silliest, and most sensational mega-musicals ever to tread the boards: the much-beloved and much-reviled 1981 spectacle that is CATS.
-We talk about: – The naming of cats and humans – the names that culture and society …
+Peterskins & Grumblethaniel (Peter & Nathan) ascend to the Heaviside Layer for a close theological reading of one of the strangest, silliest, and most sensational mega-musicals ever to tread the boards: the much-beloved and much-reviled 1981 spectacle that is CATS. ________________________________ We talk about: – Names (cats & humans!) – the names…

 continue reading